JosephAbbey/fpga_clock/README.md

   `autostep`.
 - Time will begin to advance.
 At any time you can disable autostep and step through manually using the `step` button.
-- To reload the tickle or the vhdl, press `restart`.
+- To reload the simulation, press `restart`.
 - When autostep is disabled you can click `goto cursor` to view what the display looks like where your cursor is in the waveform.